apache/openwhisk-package-template/README.md

 └── uninstall.sh
 ```

-##How to install and uninstall this package ?
+## How to install and uninstall this package?
 Install the package using `./install.sh  $EDGE_HOST $AUTH_KEY $WSK_CLI`
 where :
 - **$EDGE_HOST** is where openwhisk is deployed